 Intercollegiate athletics have traditionally been an integral part of the College experience.
 Bloomfield's Athletic Program offers men and women a wide range of sports opportunities and compete in the NCAA Division II level.
-These include full schedules in men's and women's soccer, men's baseball, men's and women's basketball, women's volleyball, softball, men's tennis, men's and women's cross country and track and field.
+These include full schedules in men's and women's soccer, men's baseball, men's and women's basketball, women's volleyball, softball, men's tennis, men's and women's Corss country and Men's and Women's Outdoor Track and Field.